X-3maar/Smart-Greenhouse/README.md

 After finishing the complex parts in the projects, I made the firmware for to control the sensors and collect readings to manage the actuators based on the collected data.
 Finally, I started collecting materials and searched for the best resources for electronic modules and printing. and found the best cost efficient materials.

-## Total Cost : 70$
+### Note

-Note: This is not a PCB project so it has only a schematic as a wiring diagram.
+This is not a PCB project so it has only a schematic as a wiring diagram.